zluuba/games-of-terminal/docs/frequently-asked-questions.md

 A: This issue is console-specific.
 If you have both even-length and odd-length words, they cannot be centered in that environment.

 **Q: Why don't the keys work correctly?
 Sometimes, when I press 'w' in the menu or game, nothing happens, but the arrows work.**
 A: You should keep your keyboard with an English layout while using GOT.
-Keyboards are different, languages are different, there's no good and clear way to solve this problem.
-But in the future, I'm planning to implement the ability to add your own game control keys, which should solve this problem.
+Keyboards and languages vary, but one common thing unites the users - English.
+Therefore, only the English keyboard layout is supported.

 **Q: Why are there only 4 games?**
 A: There will be more in the future, here's the [list of upcoming feature games](https://github.com/zluuba/games-of-terminal/tree/main/docs/upcoming-features.md).